fastforwardlabs/mdffreport12/src/03-technical.md

 ![A variational autoencoder](figures/ill-3.png)

 #### Modeling Normal Behavior and Anomaly Scoring
+**NM: "samples of the latent code z ", z not referenced earlier, is that okay?**

 Similar to an autoencoder, we begin by training the VAE on normal data samples.
 At test time, we can compute an anomaly score in two ways.
 First, we can draw